The time for change

 I design and handcraft all my jewellery in my studio, using traditional goldsmithing techniques and a modern, sustainable ethos.
 My collections are inspired by nature, architecture, and - most of all - the materials themselves.

 I work almost exclusively with 100% recycled silver and salvaged materials: Formica, fine wood from furniture offcuts, even single-use plastics repurposed to ensure they’re anything but disposable.
-Each piece is a reflection of contrast.
+Contrast and transformation sit at the heart of my collections.

 Sustainability